gabrieltemtsen/memora-ai/README.md

-# Memora-AI: Bringing Memories to Life with Affinidi Integration
+# Memora-AI: Bringing Memories to Life

 Memora-AI is a groundbreaking platform designed to preserve memories and create virtual connections with loved ones even after they pass away.
-By leveraging Affinidi Vault's secure data storage and authentication features, Memora-AI offers users a seamless experience, automatically fetching their data from the vault with their consent.
+By leveraging Affinidi Vault's secure data storage and authentication features with Convex Dev's amazing backend and DB integration, Memora-AI offers users a seamless experience, automatically fetching their data from the vault with their consent.

 ## Technologies Used

-- **Affinidi Login**: Used for authentication, Affinidi Login ensures a secure and hassle-free login process for Memora-AI users.
+- **Affinidi Login**: [Affinidi](https://docs.affinidi.com/docs/) was used for authentication, Affinidi Login ensures a secure and hassle-free login process for Memora-AI users.
 With its vault features, users can trust that their data remains protected at all times.

-- **Convex**: Powering the backend and database services, Convex ensures the reliability and efficiency of Memora-AI's operations.
+- **Convex Dev**: [Convex](https://docs.convex.dev/home) was used in Powering the backend and database services, Convex ensures the reliability and efficiency of Memora-AI's operations.

-- **OpenAI**: Leveraging OpenAI's powerful AI models, Memora-AI creates virtual representations of users, capturing their memories and personalities with unparalleled accuracy.
+- **OpenAI**: Leveraging [OpenAI's](https://platform.openai.com/docs/introduction) powerful AI models, Memora-AI creates virtual representations of users, capturing their memories and personalities with unparalleled accuracy.

 ## How to Use Memora-AI